Coleridge-Initiative/RichContextMetadata/openaire/README.md

  - has a `url`
  - has a URL for an open access `pdf`

+Most all of the publications have titles, at a minimum, although some of those are incorrect and must be modified.
+Earlier stages of scripts lookup `publisher` and `url` properties via API, then the `pdf` property is added manually.
 Optionally, each publication may have a unique `doi` identifier.
-Most all of the publications have titles, at a minimum, although some are incorrect and must be modified.
-Earlier stages of scripts lookup `publisher` and `url`, then the `pdf` step is manual.
-Note that if `title` or `publisher` get modified, the generated `uuid` will change.

-After all of these preconditions are met, the `stitch.py` script generates a JSON entity (hash) to include into the `publication.json` file -- only if it is not included already.
+This script serializes a collection of entities (dicts in JSON) to add as another partition in the `corpus/pub/.json` for each publication for which all of these preconditions have been met.
-Delete any entry in `publication.json` to cause it to be regenerated.
+Delete entries from `corpus/pub/*.json` to cause them to be regenerated.

 ```
 ./bin/stitch.py
 ```

-## Generate a corpus to publish
+## 5. Generate a corpus to publish

-In this final step, the `gen_ttl.py` script reads:
+This final step uses the following as input:

- - `corpus/publication.json`
+ - `corpus/vocab.json`
  - `corpus/dataset.json`
- - `corpus/vocab.json`
+ - `corpus/pub/*.json`

-Then generates both `tmp.ttl` and `tmp.jsonld` which subsequently must be renamed and moved into the corpus repo manually.
+Then it generates the `uuid` values (late binding) for publications, and serializes the new corpus update as both `tmp.ttl` (TTL) and `tmp.jsonld` (JSON-LD) formats, which must then be renamed and moved into the corpus repo manually:
-This step also generates the publication `uuid` values (late binding).

 ```
 ./bin/gen_ttl.py